 But, that first affiliate sale really lit a fire in me.
 It inspired me to want to learn more about how to do affiliate marketing the right way.

 The mistakes bloggers make today

 Here are some of those mistakes that I’ve been observing –

 - Promoting everything and anything they can find.

-What has been working for me?
+So, what’s been working for me?

 My advice to you if you want to increase your affiliate marketing sales in the near future is to build up your online reputation and credibility first.

 #2.
-Build a targeted email list
+Build your email list

 Here are two hot tips to help you build a great email list specifically for promoting affiliate products, services, and offers.

-- Segment your email list by topic of interest, i.e. WordPress themes, web hosting, productivity tools, etc.
+- Segment your email list by topic of interest, i.e. WordPress themes, web hosting, productivity tools, books, etc.

 #3.
-Create honest and useful ‘online reviews’
+Create honest, reliable and useful ‘online reviews’

 #4.
-Create in-depth ‘tutorial articles’ and include some videos
+Create ‘tutorial articles’ that includes videos

 I love creating tutorials as much as I enjoy watching or reading about them.